romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How do you configure the recipients of a secret scanning alert for a repository?
+Q: How do you configure the recipients of a secret scanning alert for a repository?
 <details><summary>Show the answer</summary><p>

 - **Through the repository’s webhook settings to send notifications to external systems**